My Experience with 2e (AHDH+HIGH IQ>145)

 The perfect (almost stereotypical) example of masking in my life began when I was around 7-8 years old, in elementary school when I was in Grade 3.
 In that year we had began working on algebra (solving for x and manipulating equations, which I remember distinctly for whatever reason, probably because that was the first thing that was mildly interesting to me).

-There were four of us in my class who were randomly one day brought into a tiny little room of the main hallway of our school, and were given a strange test.
-It was only years later (quite literally about 11-12 years later) when I met another kid who was in there with me.
+There were four of us in my class who were randomly one day brought into a tiny little room of the main hallway of our school, and given a strange test.
+It was only years later (quite literally about 11-12 years later) when I met another kid who was in there with me, who told me that was an IQ Test.

 The entire time we were supposed to be doing this weird test with weird questions, I was constantly rubber-necking around and looking at the man in a suit that was overseeing us do the test.
+He was sitting directly behind me, just to the right, over my right shoulder.
 I remember him being rather tall (but I was 7-8 years old … so most adults were tall) and rather thin.
-I won’t describe his appearance, since I so much time has passed, I could project anything onto his face.
+I won’t describe his appearance, since so much time has passed I could project anything onto his face.
 I will say he was slim, most definitely white.
-I also want to say glasses, short hair with some grey in it.
+I also want to say glasses, and short hair with some grey in it.

-Aside from stolen exertions into this room to take a quick peek without getting caught (since it felt like we were not allowed in this room) the only time I had spent any time in here was because my parents forgot me at school one day.
-So I was here for hours after school, and, if I remember correctly (I was quite young) I think I spent my time in this room.
+Aside from stolen excursions into this room to take a quick peek without getting caught (since it felt like we were not allowed in this room) the only time I had spent any time in here was because my parents forgot me at school one day.
+So I was here for hours after school, and, if I remember correctly (I was quite young) I think I spent my time in this room until 7–8 PM.

 If I remember correctly, there was a refridgerator in this room.